 Who should have a recovery plan?

 Every business should have a plan – not just those who reside on the coast or in a flood plain.
 You may feel that it is overwhelming and time consuming to prepare, but it doesn’t have to be.
 The SBTDC is available to help.
-Even if you choose not to create a comprehensive business disaster plan, at least consider the areas where you might be most vulnerable — whether it’s protecting your records, equipment or communications think strategically.
+Even if you choose not to create a comprehensive business disaster plan, at least consider the areas where you might be most vulnerable — whether it’s protecting your records, equipment or communications, think strategically.
 Some preparation is more valuable than no preparation at all and every step you take can make your recovery a faster and easier process.

-Four Things To Do After A Disaster
+Five Things To Do After A Disaster

 - Contact your insurance carrier to file your claim.
 If you are leasing business space, ensure that your lease owner has contacted their insurance carrier.
 Take pictures of damage.